multiview-stitcher/multiview-stitcher/README.md

 ----------------------------------
 ## Installation

-You can install `multiview-stitcher` via pip:
+You can install `multiview-stitcher` via `pip` from PyPI:

+    pip install multiview-stitcher

+or from the source code in this github repository:

     pip install git+https://github.com/multiview-stitcher/multiview-stitcher.git